applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+Would you ever go to the same exhibition twice?

+- Yes, I would go to the same exhibition twice.
+This is because sometimes I can see something new that I missed before. also, Personally, I'm very into that kind of stuff.

 And what kind of things do you usually buy there?

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+What are some advantages of taking a guided tour at an exhibition?

+- There are some advantages of taking a guided tour over looking around an exhibition alone.
+First, the guide can make sure I won't miss any of the important exhibits. the guide can also give many information that I need. so I can get the information and expand my view more effectively and efficiently.

+- ...
+I prefer to go alone throughout the tour

 - Which factor do you consider the most when you go grocery shopping?
 (Price, Location, Selection of foods that are available)
   - When I go grocery shopping, I consider the price the most important factor.
 First, a low price lets me buy a large quantity without spending too much, so I can make more meals for my family.
 In addition, if I can save on groceries, I can spend more money on other important things! also, I have to consider finance all the time.